PoPETS-AEC/example-docker-python-pip/README.md

 ### Notes:
 - Feel free to reuse and adapt it for your own software artifact or project.
 - No attribution needed (see [The Unlicense](LICENSE)).
-- If you fork this as a starter repository, you will likely want to pick another license for your artifact.
+- If you use this as a starter repository, you will likely want to pick another license for your artifact.
 - The [`.devcontainer/`](.devcontainer/) directory contains the config for integration with VS Code (see [guide